[ PILLAR 2 / IS YOUR EXPERTISE STILL SAFE? ]

 • Usage data agrees: Anthropic's analysis of millions of real AI conversations found 57% of use augments human work versus 43% that automates it.

-• Information-only expertise is exposed: if your value is knowing things rather than judging things, AI already competes with you on speed and price.
+• Information-only coaching is exposed: if your sessions mostly transfer knowledge and encouragement, AI already competes with you on speed and price.

 [ YOUR NEXT STEP ]